NatLabRockies/SAM/doc/source/detailed-photovoltaic-model/pv_inverter.rst

 The Inverter page allows you to choose an inverter performance model and either choose an inverter from a list, or enter inverter parameters from a manufacturer's data sheet using either a weighted efficiency or a table of part-load efficiency values.

 SAM can only model a photovoltaic system with a single type of inverter.
-Specify the number of inverters in the system on the :doc:`System Design <pv_system_design>` page.
+Specify the number of inverters in the system on the :doc:`pv_system_size` page.

 SAM displays the name of the active inverter model at the top of the Inverter page.
 Click the model name to choose a different model: